Intersection number (graph theory): Applications

-Shephard and Vetta observe that the intersection number of any network equals the minimum number of constraints needed in an integer programming formulation of the problem of computing maximum independent sets, in which one has a 0-1 variable per vertex and a constraint that in each clique of a clique cover the variables sum to at most one.
+F. B. Shephard and A. Vetta, researchers at Bell Labs and McGill University, observe that the intersection number of a network equals the minimum number of constraints needed in an integer programming formulation of the problem of computing maximum independent sets.
+In these formulations one has a variable per vertex that can take either of the two values 0 or 1, and a constraint that in each clique of a clique cover the variables sum to at most one.
 They argue that, for the intersection graphs of paths in certain fiber optic communications networks, these intersection numbers are small, explaining the relative ease of solving certain optimization problems in allocating bandwidth on the networks.

-In statistics and data visualization, edge clique covers of a graph representing statistically indistinguishable pairs of variables are used to produce compact letter displays that assist in visualizing multiple pairwise comparisons, by assigning a letter or other visual marker for each clique and using these to provide a graphical representation of which variables are indistinguishable.
+In statistics and data visualization, edge clique covers of a graph representing statistically indistinguishable pairs of variables are used to produce compact letter displays that assist in visualizing multiple pairwise comparisons.
+These displays are formed by choosing a letter or other visual marker for each clique, and then labeling each variable by the letters for the cliques that it belongs to.
+This method provides a graphical representation of which variables are indistinguishable: they are indistinguishable if they share at least one letter in their labels.